An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Introduction

 follows from the covariant functoriality of $K_\bullet(\cdot,\mu_n)$ with respect to proper morphisms.

 Now, let us turn to Arakelov geometry.
-Let $X$ be an arithmetic scheme over a regular arithmetic ring $(D, \Sigma, F_\infty)$ in the sense of Gillet-Soul\'{e} (cf. \cite{GS1}), then $X$ is quasi-projective over $D$ with smooth generic fibre.
+Let $X$ be an arithmetic scheme over an arithmetic ring $(D, \Sigma, F_\infty)$ in the sense of Gillet-Soul\'{e} (cf. \cite{GS1}), then $X$ is quasi-projective over $D$ with smooth generic fibre.
 We denote $\mu_n:={\rm Spec}(D[\Z/{n\Z}])$ the diagonalisable group scheme over $D$ associated to a cyclic group $\Z/{n\Z}$.
-By saying $X$ is $\mu_n$-equivariant, we understand that $X$ is endowed with a projective $\mu_n$-action.
+By saying $X$ is $\mu_n$-projective, we understand that $X$ is endowed with a projective $\mu_n$-action.
 That means $X$ is projective and there exists a very ample invertible $\mu_n$-sheaf on $X$.
-For simplicity, in this article, all $\mu_n$-equivariant arithmetic schemes are supposed to be regular.

-For each $\mu_n$-equivariant arithmetic scheme $X$, K. K\"{o}hler and D. R\"{o}ssler have defined an equivariant arithmetic K$_0$-group $\widehat{K_0}(X,\mu_n)$ in \cite{KR1}.
+For each regular $\mu_n$-projective arithmetic scheme $X$, K. K\"{o}hler and D. Roessler have defined an equivariant arithmetic K$_0$-group $\widehat{K_0}(X,\mu_n)$ in \cite{KR1}.
 This arithmetic $\text{K}_0$-group is a modified Grothendieck group of the category of equivariant hermitian vector bundles on $X$, it contains some smooth form class on $X_{\mu_n}(\C)$ as analytic datum.
 The same as the algebraic $\text{K}_0$-group $K_0(X,\mu_n)$, $\widehat{K_0}(X,\mu_n)$ has a ring structure and it is an $R(\mu_n)$-algebra.
-Moreover, direct image maps between equivariant arithmetic K$_0$-groups can be defined for equivariant and proper morphism which is smooth over generic fibre, by using Bismut-K\"{o}hler-Ma's analytic torsion forms.
+Moreover, direct image maps between equivariant arithmetic K$_0$-groups can be defined for an equivariant morphism which is smooth over the generic fibre, by using Bismut-K\"{o}hler-Ma's analytic torsion forms.
 Choose a K\"{a}hler metric for $X(\C)$, and let $\overline{N}_{X/{X_{\mu_n}}}$ be the normal bundle endowed with the quotient metric, then the main theorem in \cite{KR1} reads: the element $\lambda_{-1}(\overline{N}_{X/{X_{\mu_n}}}^\vee)$ is a unit in $\widehat{K_0}(X_{\mu_n},\mu_n)_\rho$ and the following diagram